arirusso/patch/README.md

 map = { [midi, osc] => websocket }
 ```

-All of the message protocols (MIDI, OSC, etc) used by Patch have no implicit way to translate between each other.
+The message protocols used by Patch have no implicit way to translate between each other.

 Therefore, describe how to do that with *actions*: